top of page

 Certain services may be less available during winter.

 Attractions can close for the season, and not all activities may remain open.
 For example, some hiking trails become inaccessible due to snow cover.
+Alternatives will be on offer to fill the shorter days.

 Key Takeaways for Winter Wonders

 Travelling the Norwegian Coastal Route in winter with Havila Voyages or Hurtigruten provides a unique adventure full of fantastic views of changing landscapes.
-The incredible scenery paired with a cozy onboard atmosphere make this a compelling choice.
-However, be sure to consider the potential challenges of unpredictable weather, mobility challenges, or just the bitter cold.
+The incredible scenery paired with a cozy onboard atmosphere make for a fantastic journey.

 You be You